Fajaragst/ERP/README.md

 # ERP
 This Project is a simple ERP system that is built with Django and Python.

+`yoursite.com/module` is page to manage modules.
+`yoursite.com/product` is page to manage products.

 ## Modular Engine
 This is the core of the ERP system, it is responsible for discovering and loading other modules or app.
 ### Module Registry/Discovery